bbannier/zeek-language-server/README.emacs.md

 # Emacs setup for zeek-language-server

 This file documents the configuration needed to interface emacs with `zeek-language-server`.
 These instructions use `lsp-mode`.
 There's the possibility it would also work with `elgot` (an `lsp-mode` replacement), but that exercise is left to the reader. `lsp-mode` comes with an astonishing amount of options for configuring the look and operation of the LSP features in emacs.
 This guide only presents the most basic configuration.
+More information about lsp-mode is available in their [documentation](https://emacs-lsp.github.io/lsp-mode/).

 This guide assumes that you have installed `zeek-language-server` and that it is in your `PATH`.